evbacher/gd2md-html/md-verify.md

 ```

-If you have any smart quotes in `"code"` or code blocks, GD2md-html removes them during the conversion:
+If you have any smart quotes in `"code"` or code blocks, Docs to Markdown removes them during the conversion:

 ```